reply-fr/sustainable-personal-accounts/workbooks/inspect-a-production-system.md

 If you observe some anomalies, or if you have to change the states of several accounts, then refer to the workbook devoted to [the management of account states](./manage-account-states.md).

-## Step 3 - Inspect the event bus and event handlers
+## Step 3 - Inspect the event bus and event handlers <a id="step-3"></a>

 SPA listens events from the default bus of `Automation`, the account where it has been deployed.
-Events that match patterns defined in Eventbridge rules are passed to Lambda functions.
+Events that match patterns defined in EventBridge rules are passed to Lambda functions.
 You can inspect the CloudWatch logs of each Lambda function to monitor activities of the system.
 The Lambda function `SpaOnAccountEvent` is seeing every transition of accounts, therefore it is a good place to start.

 Perform following activities to on-board an account and to monitor the process:
 - From the AWS Console of `Management`, the top-level account of the AWS Organization, select the service 'AWS Organizations'